rfl-urbaniak/teaching/index.md

 - Knowledge of the English language is a prerequisite, the courses will be taught fully in English.
 We don’t care about certificates.
 We care whether you can understand.

 - There is no age restriction.
 You can be any age, as long as you want to learn and can follow the classes, we don’t care whether you’re 10 or 80 years old.
+However, if you're underage, we can't take responsibility for your safety - teaching Bayesian stats is easy, caring for humans is not - so sort it out with your guardian.

 - You do not have to be registered as a student at any institution, in Poland or elsewhere.
 As long as you want to learn and can follow the classes, we don’t care.